GaloisInc/saw-training/Swap.rst

     SAW is a general-purpose framework for combining a number of simulation tools, proof tools, and solvers.
 Crucible is an extensible symbolic execution framework that serves as the basis for SAW's LLVM support.

 Here, the precondition consists of two invocations of ``crucible_fresh_var``, which creates symbolic variables.
-This function takes two arguments: a string, which is a user-chosen name that might show up in error messages, and the type for the symbolic variable.
+Internally, these symbolic variables are represented in the internal language SAWCore. ``crucible_fresh_var`` takes two arguments: a string, which is a user-chosen name that might show up in error messages, and the type for the symbolic variable.
 After the precondition, the SAWScript variables ``x`` and ``y`` are bound to the respective symbolic values :math:`x` and :math: `y`.

 The function is invoked on these symbolic values using the ``crucible_execute_func`` command.
 C functions like ``swap`` can be provided with arguments that don't necessarily make sense as pure mathematical values, like pointers or arrays.
 In SAW, mathematical expressions are called *terms*, while this larger collection of values are called *setup values*.
-The ``crucible_term`` function is used to create a setup value that consists of a term.
-In this case, the symbolic integers are terms, so both arguments are wrapped in ``crucible_term``.
+The ``crucible_term`` function is used to create a setup value that consists of a SAWCore term.
+In this case, the symbolic integers are SAWCore terms, so both arguments are wrapped in ``crucible_term``.

 In the postcondition, it makes sense to specify the return value of the function using ``crucible_return``.
 In this example, the function is expected to return True, which is represented using the syntax ``{{ 1 : [1] }}``.
 The curly braces allow terms to be written in a language called Cryptol, which plays an important role in writing SAW specifications.
-For now, the ``1`` before the colon specifies the Boolean true value, and the ``[1]`` after the colon specifies that it's a 1-bit type (namely, ``bool``).
+The ``1`` before the colon specifies the Boolean true value, and the ``[1]`` after the colon specifies that it's a 1-bit type (namely, ``bool``).

 The entire specification is wrapped in ``do { ... }``.
 This operator allows commands to be built from other commands.
 In SAW, specifications are written as commands to allow a flexible notation for describing pre- and postconditions.
 The ``let`` at the top level defines the name ``swap_is_ok`` to refer to this command, which is not yet run.